luckydonald/LSTelegramNotifyPlus/README.md

 - Go to survey settings
 - GO to `Simple plugins`
-- Define your custom settings at `Settings for plugin LSTelegramNotify `
+- Define your custom settings at `Settings for plugin LSTelegramNotifyPlus `